 A clinical informatics manager is similar to an informatics specialist but is a position that requires more experience and is more supervisory.

 This position is responsible for planning and managing an organization’s entire information system.
 Some of the tasks they have include monitoring staff productivity, ensuring system efficiency, monitoring finance goals, hiring staff, organizing training, and providing guidance to staff.
+The manager will also oversee projects being worked on by other members of the team.

 Health Informatics Consultant